South Capitol Street Trail

 The South Capitol Street Trail Project will extend the Anacostia Riverwalk Trail into the southernmost areas of the District of Columbia, filling a bicycle and pedestrian travel void for local communities, employment centers, and regional trail network.

-While currently in the preliminary design stage, the project is envisioned to consist of a 10-foot-wide bicycle and pedestrian trail stretching 3.8 miles from the South Capitol Street and Firth Sterling Avenue SE intersection, southward along South Capitol Street/Overlook Avenue to Laboratory Road, and eastward under the I¬295 overpass to Shepherd Parkway.
+With preliminary design complete, the project is envisioned to consist of a 10-foot-wide bicycle and pedestrian trail stretching 3.8 miles from the South Capitol Street and Firth Sterling Avenue SE intersection, southward along South Capitol Street/Overlook Avenue to Laboratory Road, and eastward under the I¬295 overpass to Shepherd Parkway.

 With more than 70 percent of this corridor lacking basic sidewalks, the project will greatly improve the area’s non-motorized transportation infrastructure for local residents and provide a new commuting option for the thousands of employees working at the Joint Base Anacostia-Bolling (JBAB) and the developing St. Elizabeths West Campus.